oz-tal/statesman_mongoid/README.md

 ## Usage

-TODO: Expand usage instructions

-Follow instructions in the Statesman's doc and replace invoked classes with these ones when approriate:
+Follow instructions in the Statesman's doc and simply replace the ActiveRecord adapters with these ones when approriate:
 ``` ruby
 Statesman::Adapters::Mongoid
 Statesman::Adapters::MongoidTransition
 Statesman::Adapters::MongoidQueries
 ```

-Generator:
+Generator(s) specific to mongoid:
 ```
 rails generate statesman:mongoid_transition Order OrderTransition
 ```